-Founded in New York in 2017, Food Period is on mission to make effective, natural solutions for women's health challenges as easily accessible as pharmaceuticals and supplements.
+Founded in New York in 2017 by two best friends, Food Period is on a mission to make effective, natural solutions as easily accessible as pharmaceuticals and supplements.

-Britt Martin was diagnosed with lymphoma at age 25.
-During chemotherapy, she stopped getting her period.
-Her doctor offered her the birth control pill to reinstate her cycle, but unwilling to use more synthetic hormones, she sought out a natural solution.
+Britt Martin was diagnosed with lymphoma at age 25 and stopped getting her period during chemotherapy.
+Her doctor offered her the birth control pill to reinstate her cycle, but she didn’t want to use more synthetic hormones and sought a more natural solution.

 After hearing about seed syncing from multiple natural health practitioners, Britt began following the practice and after three months, her period returned without any of the PCOS-related symptoms she had previously experienced.
-She has had a great period ever since.
+She's had great periods ever since.

-The friends partnered to create a subscription-based service that helps women use natural food products to support their periods, starting with the commercialization of the seed syncing practice.
+Wanting to make seed syncing more accessible and convenient, the friends partnered to create a subscription-based service for natural food products, starting with the commercialization of the seed syncing practice.

-Women have extremely limited options for regulating their menstrual cycles and balancing their hormones.
-Doctors often prescribe the birth control pill to women for any period-related problem— from irregular cycles to hormonal acne.
-In fact, the pill is so widely prescribed that 60% of women use it for a non-contraceptive purpose.
+There are extremely limited resources available when it comes to regulating menstrual cycles and their symptoms.
+Doctors often prescribe the birth control pill for any period-related problem— from irregular cycles to hormonal acne.
+In fact, the pill is so widely prescribed that about 60% of users take it for non-contraceptive purposes.

-Yet, the natural health industry offers no clear alternative.
-With practitioners lacking a common protocol and the supplements industry vast yet non-specific, women are left confused.
+Even the natural health industry offers no clear alternative.
+Many practitioners lack a common and standardized protocol.
+The supplements industry, while vast, is non-specific— leaving many menstruators confused.

-Women aren’t taught that their periods are a good indicator of overall health or that they’re a predictor of future fertility or that painful symptoms could mean they may be part of the 1-in-10 American women diagnosed with PCOS or endometriosis.
+Menstruators aren’t taught that their periods are a fantastic indicator of overall health.
+Or that periods are a great tool for tracking fertility.
+Or that constant, painful symptoms could mean that they may be part of the 1 in 10 menstruators between the ages of 14-55 with PCOS.

 So why is the only convenient solution available a pharmaceutical one?